In March 2011, the Los Angeles County Superior Court reversed

 At 16, Franky was wrongfully convicted of a 1991 murder based

-solely on identification testimony from six people.
+solely on identification testimony.
 All six eventually

 admitted that they were unable to see the shooter, and were influenced